Texas vs. Penn State Predictions & Picks - NCAA Tournament Second Round

 Texas vs. Penn State Predictions & Picks: Spread, Total - NCAA Tournament Second Round

-Saturday's contest between the Texas Longhorns (27-8) and Penn State Nittany Lions (23-13) squaring off at Wells Fargo Arena has a projected final score of 75-68 (according to our computer prediction) in favor of Texas, who is listed as the favorite by our model.
-The game will begin at 7:45 PM ET on March 18.
+Saturday's game at Wells Fargo Arena has the Texas Longhorns (27-8) going head to head against the Penn State Nittany Lions (23-13) at 7:45 PM ET on March 18.
+Our computer prediction projects a 75-68 victory for Texas, who are favored by our model.

-Based on our computer prediction, Texas projects to cover the 5.5-point spread in its matchup versus Penn State.
-The total is currently listed at 140.5, and the two sides are projected to hit the over.
+Based on our computer prediction, Texas is a good bet to cover the spread, which is currently listed at 5.5.
+The two teams are projected to go over the 140.5 over/under.

 Texas vs. Penn State Game Info & Odds